-"Nobody likes a quitter," he said with a laugh that caused droplets of water to fall from the hot ceiling.
+"Nobody likes a quitter," he said with a laugh, causing droplets of water to fall from the hot ceiling.
 "Not bad, hey?"

 What Carl seemed to be saying was, Don't try to make sense out of this.
 We each have a crazy person inside of us, and sometimes the crazy person takes over, and sometimes he doesn't.

 There had to be some humor in what happened the next week when I lost both of my femurs, but it escaped me for a time.
 Though a man of consummate fidelity (my wife, ironically, quite often disgusted by my virtues), I found myself lying on the bed in our own guest room while a prostitute looking down at me said she wasn't sure what she could do.
 The prostitute looked to be about fifteen, but I knew she was over thirty.
 I'd checked her driver's license the way you're supposed to do now with even part-time help.
-She also had hairy armpits and a wig that didn't fit very well.
+She also had hairy armpits and an ill-fitting wig.

 "You have pretty feet," she said, "and lovely calves.
 But from your knees to your butt bones, it's all muscular mush."

 "Should I be worried about that?"
 I asked.
 "Is that unusual?"

 "Men ask themselves that all the time," I said, "usually during moments of great crisis.
 It's why we don't like to sit during moral quandaries.
 We're afraid if we have to stand up suddenly, there won't be anything there."